 Types of thalassaemia

 Thalassaemia is a characteristic of the blood.
 It is inherited, that is, it is passed on from parents to children, like hair, eye or skin colour.
 It is passed on equally by men and women.
-It is not catching and will not turn into an illness.
+It is not contagious and will not turn into an illness.

 Beta thalassaemia carriers are healthy and do not know that they are carriers unless they have a special blood test carried out.
 This blood test can be done by your GP and the result should be known within two weeks.
 The difference between a carrier and a non-carrier is that the red cells of the carrier are slightly smaller than those of the non-carrier.
 This is sometimes mistaken for iron deficiency anaemia and iron is prescribed.
 Thalassaemia carriers should not take iron unless they need it.
 The iron level in the blood must be measured to see if iron intake is really needed.